prenex/LightWeightComponents/README.md

 * These describe the *.o files created in that directory and further subdirectories
 * You can also specify *.a libs at these points.
 * In the components directory, you need to fill the top level node.mk for the impl modules.
 The modules should have cpp files and node.mk files but here I have shown some examples that are header-only and really lightweight.
 That is also a way to go.
+* Interfacing headers need not use any namespaces (though not prohibited), but each implementation component should do this to avoid name clashes!

 For a simpler architecture without the descending non-recursive make, look at the earlier git commits if you want, but that is only for really small projects.